9 Bermuda Activities With Kids & Teens

 Here are activities we’ve had the opportunity to try as shore excursions or day trips from our hotels.
 I include tips for how best to see them and what age kids they’re best suited for.
 I also offer kid-friendly restaurant recommendations because all of these adventures are sure to make you hungry.

-9 Fun Things To Do With Kids on Bermuda
+9 Fun Bermuda Things To Do With Kids from Tot to Teen

 A day around St. George’s